wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Custom Sharing Actions**: Sometimes we need to say more than a simple 'Like'.
 Here you'll find more than 50 custom stories such as Awesome, Wish or Love.
 * **Conversion Tracking**: Understand how social sharing is driving your conversions.
 Analyze results per user, per post or per social network.
 * **Mobile Web Sharing**: Mobile sharing doesn't have to be a terrible experinece.
 Create beautiful interfaces for your mobile users to share their thoughts about your content.

+<h4>Now with shortcodes!</h4>

+With version **2.0.1** we've added the ability to insert shortcodes on your site.
+These allow you to insert our sharing bars in your Pages or in the middle of your Posts by adding a shortcode of your choice.

+These are the shortcodes available:

+* Sharing Bar

+'[getsocial app="sharing_bar"]'

+* Native Bar

+'[getsocial app="native_bar"]'

+* Custom Actions

+'[getsocial app="custom_actions"]'

 == Installation ==